He shared naked photos of her. In Las Vegas court, he 'attempted' revenge porn. She's sentenced to lifetime of shame.

 On May 12, as part of a plea deal negotiated with the Clark County District Attorney’s Office, Donald Amick, 43, agreed to the lesser charge and one year of probation.

-“I will never be the person who I was before,” she told the 8 News Now I-Team’s David Charns.
+“I will never be the person who I was before,” she said.
 While intimate photos of her crisscross the internet, she asked her face to be blurred and her name redacted for this story.
 “I will never have that secure feeling.”

 Amick and his ex-girlfriend dated from September 2019 to June 2020 after meeting on the dating app Bumble, court documents said.